thrasr/CheapAmateurHumor/README.md

 * Draw 2 Pick 3 cards are very rare and can be difficult to design for play.
 Create these cards sparingly and only in special situations.
 There are only 2 in the base game!

+## FAQ

+Q: Where does name "Cheap Amateur Humor" come from?

+A: The project needed a name to differiate itself from Cards Against Humanity because they own the name.
+The name was originally "Customized Against Humanity", but that still may have been too close.
+Some friends and I (after a few drinks) decided to come up with a better name that followed the CAH acronym.
+Cheap, because you're making your own cards.
+Amateur, because we assume you aren't a professional.
+And finally humor, because we hope that your cards are actually funny.

+Q: Why is the icon colored?

+A: To allow players to easily find and separate all custom cards from their deck at the end of the night.
+Yellow and blue where chosen because [Crabs Adjust Humidity (another spinoff, check them out!)](http://www.crabsadjusthumidity.com/) uses red.

+Q: Why do the white/black cards have different color icons?

+A: The way that the program creates black cards is by first creating a white card and then inverting the colors.
+This allows us to reuse a lot of code and templates, and I ended up liking the different colored icons for each type of card.

 #Licensing, Attribution, and Sources